 The town boasts two large allotment areas that are full of keen gardeners, with a plot holders' shop and water provision.

 A recent acquisition for the Town Council is a large proportion of what was the middle school.
-It is now the Waterloo Centre, providing a large hall, indoor sports, boxing, table tennis and revamped kitchen and toilet blocks.
+It is now the Waterloo Centre, providing a large hall, indoor sports, martial arts, bounce fitness and revamped kitchen and toilet blocks.
 Four spare rooms are available for hire for meetings, training and craft workshops.
 Outside is a multi use games area, plus a junior football pitch.

 Leiston is ripe for tourism.
 Sizewell is internationally known for its nuclear power stations built on its coastline.
 The anti-nuclear power lobby refers to it as a blot on the landscape, but visitors to Sizewell soon forget this when they look out to sea and admire the view.
 Looking left on a clear day you can see Dunwich, Pakefield and even further afield the wind power turbine at Kessingland.
 Looking to the right you see Thorpeness, Aldeburgh and in the distance Felixstowe and the wind farms of the Thames estuary.
 The whole coastline is 45 miles of sea, sand, shingle and blue sky.
 There is also a coastal path from Felixstowe to Lowestoft.